-Yan et al. (2019) model the database auditing problem as a Stackelberg zero-sum game between an auditor and an adversary.
+Yan et al. [22] model the database auditing problem as a Stackelberg zerosum game between an auditor and an adversary.
 The authors assume different type of events that need to be audited using a limited budget, i.e., time, while considering the potential policy validations by strategic adversaries.
 The proposed method was shown to outperform traditional auditing policies.
-De Braekt et al. (de Braekt et al., 2016) propose a workflow management automation framework that aims to optimise the use of limited resources of hardware and software during the acquisition and preparation steps of forensic investigations.
+De Braekt et al. [23] propose a workflow management automation framework that aims to optimise the use of limited resources of hardware and software during the acquisition and preparation steps of forensic investigations.
 The authors propose three modules, each one of which consists of a workflow, which allows the automation of certain tasks during those steps so that more time can be spent on the analysis of evidence.

 The study of the literature suggests (see Table 2) that the number of works that optimise the resources of investigations is limited.
 This does not align with the current industry needs, where companies are constantly trying to utilise their resources efficiently to meet service level agreements (SLAs) and decrease the respond time.
 Neither works utilise a knowledge base, which could decrease the active time required byt the investigator.
 Fortunately, both works present a complete evaluation using real data.
-The work in (Yan et al., 2019) uses real medical access logs and the Statlog (German Credit Data) dataset, while (de Braekt et al., 2016) is evaluated against a real human trafficking case.
+The work in [22] uses real medical access logs and the Statlog (German Credit Data) dataset, while [23] is evaluated against a real human trafficking case.
 However, in the former the cost and benefit parameters were assumed, i.e., not generated or calculated based on real data.
 Thus, it is not clear how the variation of those parameters would affect the performance of the proposed policy.

 4.3.
-Anti-forensics detection
+Anti-forensics Detection

-Stamm et al. (2012a), (Stamm et al., 2012b) model the interaction of an adversary who uses anti-forensics to hide the manipulation of multimedia content and an investigator who uses forgery detectors as a zero-sum Nash game.
+Stamm et al. [24], [25] model the interaction of an adversary who uses antiforensics to hide the manipulation of multimedia content and an investigator who uses forgery detectors as a zero-sum Nash game.
 By finding the NA of the proposed game, the authors identify the optimal trade-off strategy for each player.
-The adversary aims to balance the trade-off between the use of anti-forensic techniques to hide evidence and the evidence generated by these techniques, while the investigator needs to balance the accuracy with which she detects manipulated multimedia and the accuracy of detecting the use of anti-forensics.
+The adversary aims to balance the trade-off between the use of antiforensic techniques to hide evidence and the evidence generated by these techniques, while the investigator needs to balance the accuracy with which she detects manipulated multimedia and the accuracy of detecting the use of antiforensics.
 Both works use a combination of real and generated data (Table 3).